jonathaneunice/intspan/docs/notes.rst

   including latest builds of 2.6, 2.7, 3.2, 3.3, 3.4, 3.5,
   3.6, and 3.7 as well as latest PyPy and PyPy3.
 Test line coverage 100%.

+* The 1.6.x lineage is the last to support Python < 3.6.

 * The author `Jonathan Eunice <mailto:jonathan.eunice@gmail.com>`_ or `@jeunice on Twitter <http://twitter.com/jeunice>`_ welcomes your comments and suggestions.